decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-22-three-round-BFT.md

 Applying this to PBFT, assume an (incorrect) PBFT that decides after seeing a certificate of $2/3$ of preprepare messages (instead of $2/3$ of prepare messages), what would go wrong?

 In PBFT, in world $M$ the first leader would not reach $2/3$ of preprepares, so let's assume the second leader is honest and will cause all honest to decide 1.
 But that means that all honest will also decide 1 in world $\hat{D}$.
 In world $V$ the parties in $C$ will see more than $2/3$ preprepare for 0 and hence early decide on 0.
-That means that in world $\hat{D}$ these parties in $C$ will decide 0 while the other honest will decide 1.
+That implies that in world $\hat{D}$ the parties in $C$ will decide 0 while the other honest parties decide 1.

 ### Notes

-* We used world $\hat{D}$ where $D$ is malicious and that depended on the decision in world $M$ being 1.
+* We used world $\hat{D}$ where $D$ is malicious.
+This choice depends on the decision in world $M$ being 1.
 In the symmetrical case where the decision is 0, we would use world $\hat{B}$ where $B$ is malicious: it plays as if it has $0$ to $A,D,E$, and it sends round one of voting messages to $C$ as if it has 1.

 * When $n\geq 5f-1$ it is possible to have a good-case latency of just $2\delta$.
 For example, see [this post](https://decentralizedthoughts.github.io/2021-03-03-2-round-bft-smr-with-n-equals-4-f-equals-1/) or [this one](https://decentralizedthoughts.github.io/2025-08-06-5fminus1-simplex/).